h82258652/windows-uwp.zh-cn/windows-apps-src/security/microsoft-passport-login.md

     }
     ```

--   接下来，需要从欢迎页导航到 UserSelection 页。 在这两个单击事件中，你应向后导航到 UserSelection 页。
+-   Next you will want to navigate to the UserSelection page from the Welcome page.
+In both click events you should navigate back to the UserSelection page.

     ```cs
     private void Button_Restart_Click(object sender, RoutedEventArgs e)